 All the A-12s were delivered to the Groom Lake and completed 2,850 test flights.
 The program was concluded with the production of thirteen spying planes, one of which was the “Titanium Goose”, designated as a trainer aircraft and had a unique 2-seat design (the additional seat was elevated for the instructor).

-An addition of three YF-12As prototypes was built for the US Air Force as interceptor aircraft and two M-21s recce drone carriers.
+An addition of three YF-12As prototypes were built for the US Air Force as interceptor aircraft and two M-21s recce drone carriers.